 Flexible data model for integral data management

 The flexible data model of GeolinQ the core the integration of the data management chain.
-The flexible data model acts as the cement between the processes for collecting, integrating and distributing data in the data management chain.
+The flexible data model acts as the cement between the processes for collecting, processing and applying data in the data management chain.
 The flexible data model links easily source data from different data sources together to provide information products.
 Source data and information products are easily disclosed via services to applications and end users.